 Our families refused to accept these grim predictions about what Jackson’s life would and would not be.
 During our search and subsequent journeys for treatment for Jackson, we met so many families who, like us, were emotionally, physically and financially strained trying to ensure that their loved ones were given every opportunity for increased independence.
 We decided to serve these families by establishing a 501(c)(3) non-profit organization called “Sara’s Garden”.

 Sara’s Garden was established in May 2004 and treated its first clients with Hyperbaric Oxygen Therapy in April 2005.
 The Conductive Education program followed in the summer of 2006.
-In an effort to serve families more effectively we now offer Autism Intervention and Sensory Integration services as well.
+In an effort to serve families more effectively we now offer Autism Intervention, Occupational Therapy, Sensory Integration and Speech-Language Pathology services as well.
 These services provide life-changing results for children with conditions such as Autism, Cerebral Palsy, Seizure disorders, and Traumatic brain injuries to name a few.
-As of today, we remain the only non-profit center in the United States to provide Hyperbaric Oxygen Therapy, Conductive Education, Autism Intervention and Sensory Integration services.
+As of today, we remain the only facility in the United States to provide all of these services.